All Episodes

 That isn't justice.

-And yeah, so if you can start judging people.
+Yeah, so if you're going to start judging people.

 Go ahead.

-No, no, I was just asking is if if what decided was for every race or because I also heard that maybe Europeans are whit uh they don't tend to have this unity as a group thing.
+No, no, I was just asking if what you said was for every race, because I also heard that maybe Europeans or whites, they don't tend to have this unity as a group thing.

-Well, I would say that I would say that there seems to be a lot of hostility to white in-group preference.
+Well, I would say that there seems to be a lot of hostility to white in-group preference.

 That is not the case for other in-group preferences.

-And uh that is uh a little annoying to put it mildly, because that's not a universalization of the principle.
+And that is a little annoying, to put it mildly, because that's not a universalization of the principle.

 It's sort of like if you play soccer and you have to pass to the opposing team, but the other opposing team only has to pass to themselves.